 In Vitro Evaluation of Trichoderma spp.
 Against Phytophthora infestans

-Trichoderma spp. were isolated from the rhizospheric soil of healthy potato plants growing in districts such as Kannauj, Unnao, Farrukhabad, Auraiya, and Hamirpur.
+Trichoderma spp. were isolated from the rhizospheric soil of healthy potato plants growing in districts such as Kannauj, Unnao, Farrukhabad, Auraiya and Hamirpur.
 Soil samples were collected from a depth of approximately 10-15 cm using a sterile spatula and transported in sterile polythene bags to the laboratory.
 The samples were shade-dried, sieved, and processed using the serial dilution method.
 Ten grams of soil were suspended in 90 mL of sterile distilled water and serially diluted up to 10⁻⁵.

 Aliquots (1 mL) from 10⁻³ to 10⁻⁵ dilutions were aseptically poured onto sterile Petri plates containing Trichoderma Selective Medium (TSM).
 Plates were incubated at 25 ± 2°C for 5-7 days.
 Colonies showing rapid growth and characteristic green pigmentation were considered as Trichoderma spp. and were sub-cultured on PDA for purification.
 The pure cultures were maintained on PDA slants at 4°C for future studies.